 Before your trip

-Iceland is a member of Europe (carreful not the E.U.), as well as the Schengen cooperation, which allows travellers from outside this space to enterthe territory with a Schengen Visa for a duration of 90 days maximum.
-Afterwards, you will need to ask for a long term visa).
+Iceland is a member of Europe (carreful not the E.U.), as well as the Schengen cooperation.
+It allows travellers from outside this space to enter the territory with a Schengen Visa for 90 days maximum.
+Afterwards, you will need to ask for a long term visa.
 Citizens from Schengen space are exempts from border controls.

 If you need more information, click on the following link and change the country indication on the adress bar: